These 10 SEO tips are based on years of personal experience ranking high and driving high intent leads from search.

 Yes, even if the search volume is low.

-It's better to capture 10 visitors who are actively looking for your product or service rather than 100 who aren’t even aware they need it.
+It's better to get your content in front of 10 visitors who are actively looking for your product or service rather than 100 who aren’t even aware they need it.

-Take a look at why you're writing search engine optimisation content at all...it's to win clients right?
+Look at why you're writing search engine optimisated content at all...it's to win clients right?
 So start by writing content for customers who already down the funnel, those searching for your product, software category, or the problem you solve.

 When you've run out of high intent keywords to target, then you can start moving up the funnel.

-While you should have one keyword as your main focus, your article can target and pick up traffic across multiple keywords.
+While you should have one keyword as your main focus, your article should be picking up traffic across multiple keywords.

-Let’s say you want to rank for a primary keyword, for example: ‘SEO tips’.
-But you notice there are also similar variations out there like, ‘SEO recommendations’, ‘SEO advice’ and ‘SEO tricks’.
+Let’s say you want to rank for a primary keyword, like: ‘SEO tips’.
+But you notice there are also variations out there like, ‘SEO recommendations’, ‘SEO advice’ and ‘SEO tricks’.